joyofpw/wire-render-pattern/README.md

 </div>
 ```

+### Field templates
+Since Processwire 3.0.5 fields could use a template.
+This gives a better code organization.
+Read more about here https://processwire.com/blog/posts/processwire-3.0.7-expands-field-rendering-page-path-history-and-more/ and here https://processwire.com/blog/posts/more-repeaters-repeater-matrix-and-new-field-rendering/

 ### The directory structure

 In Processwire you can organize your code the way it make most sence to you.
 All the files should be in the `/site/templates/` directory.
 In this pattern the directory structure will be: